ADAPTIVE SKIING

 RESOURCES

-US Paranordic coaching staff created their own instructor guide with basic concepts to help nordic communities address the growing interest in adaptive nordic.
+US Paranordic coaching staff created their own instructor guide with basic concepts to help Nordic communities address the growing interest in adaptive Nordic.
 Their mobility impairment instruction is excellent.

 teamusa.org/usparanordicskiing/resources